Preffet/Payload-to-iso-packager/README.md

 ## Description

 Small powershell script to create ISO payloads by using DLL sideloading and then LNK file to trigger the payload execution.
+No elevation required and can be used to strip Mark-Of-The-Web (MOTW).

 --------------------------------------------------------
 ## Requirements